 PGY1 Pharmacy Practice Residency Program

-The Medina Pharmacy Practice Residency (PGY-1) is a one-year program that takes place in the unique setting of a progressive community hospital.
+The Medina Pharmacy Practice Residency (PGY-1) is a one-year program that takes place in the unique setting of a progressive regional hospital.
 Graduates will help implement and enhance pharmacy services, while developing the skills necessary to become integral parts of the interdisciplinary healthcare team.
 In addition to clinical activities, residents are involved in pharmacy case conferences, journal clubs, and seminar presentations.
 Residents complete a major research project over the course of the year.
 Teaching opportunities include medical and nursing in-services, as well as co-precepting students from local colleges of pharmacy.
 Academia rotations and a teaching certificate may be available through local colleges of pharmacy.
 Residents will present their research at local and national pharmacy meetings and have the opportunity to attend and participate in other state and local conferences.
 The Medina Hospital PGY1 Pharmacy Residency will prepare pharmacists to practice as a clinical generalist as a member of an integrated healthcare team or enter a specialty residency or fellowship.

 Department of Pharmacy